hackernauts/hackernauts.github.com/dictionary.md

 Programs have programmatic signature, or a common piece of code that can be used to identify it.
 These are formed from how the program executes, and the way that the program is written.
 Signatures for malware are used to prevent them from being transferred or executed.

 ### SQLi ###
 SQL, or Structured Query Language, injection.
 SQL is the language used by databases to manipulate their contents.
-A SQLi attack causes your code to run on the database, allowing you to manipulate the contents of the database.
+A SQLi attack causes your attack code to run on the database, allowing you to manipulate the contents of the database.
 Good stuff is usually found in databases, like usernames, password hashes, credit cards, Social Security Numbers, things like that.

 ### Threat ###
 A factor in assessing risk.
 Threat, sometimes threat agent, is the attacker or instigator.
 Usually a person or entity, but sometimes an event like a tornado or earthquake.